Myers Corner, New York

 Myers Corner is a hamlet and census-designated place (CDP) in the town of Wappinger, Dutchess County, New York, United States.
 The population was 6,790 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Myers Corner is in the town of Wappinger on County Route 93 and County Route 94.
 Myers Corners School is also located here.

 Geography

 Myers Corner is located in the eastern part of the town of Wappinger at 41°35′34″N 73°52′21″W (41.592776, -73.872365).
 It is bordered on its farthest western extent by the village of Wappingers Falls and to the east by Sprout Creek, which forms the border with the town of East Fishkill.
 Myers Corner is 8 mi south of the city of Poughkeepsie and 10 mi northeast of the city of Beacon.

 According to the United States Census Bureau, the Myers Corner CDP has a total area of 13.1 km2, of which 13.0 km2 is land and 0.1 sqkm, or 0.76%, is water.